Hacksburg/hacksburg.github.io/_posts/2016-04-22-1755-classes-this-weekend.markdown

 layout: post
 ---
 hello

 we have classes this weekend.

-saturday is basic woodworking at 1pm sunday is sewing 101 at 2pm. please be aware there is a game saturday, avoid campus. take 460 to main street to airport dr to kraft dr.
+saturday is basic woodworking at 1pm.

+sunday is sewing 101 at 2pm.

+please be aware there is a game saturday, avoid campus. take 460 to main street (460 business) to industrial park drive to research center dr to kraft dr.